geramoidx/sorting-visualizer-repox/README.md

 >     - **Graphical Canvas**
 >     - **Bar Navigator**
 >
 > 2. Control Panel maintains the projects active buttons for the various sort algorithms, as well as a generic array button for automatically refreshing page activity.
+There is also an adjustable range slider that randomizes the data bar set and changes the sorting speeds.
 > 3. Graphic Canvas, this is where the magic happens.
 > 4. Bar navigator enables view of sorted bars and maximizes concurrency on the graphical canvas.